 Field-based assignment in an agency, school, or institutional setting providing supervised professional experiences.
 Students must accumulate a minimum of 150 clock hours at a site appropriate to their program of study during one academic semester.
 Students must have a site approved by their advisor prior to course registration.
 Prerequisites: A grade of B or higher in CNS578, permission of advisor, attendance at orientation meeting the prior semester, and pre-registration form.

 Extension of CNS585, permits student to gain greater specialized competencies in the same general setting.
 Prerequisites: CNS585, consent of advisor, attendance at orientation meeting the prior semester, and pre-registration form.

 CNS587 Research Seminar in Counseling (3 crs.)

 Presents the advanced student an opportunity to examine, evaluate, synthesize, and bring into final form previous learning and research to a consistent philosophical approach.
-Students are expected to address topics such as: race relations, women’s concerns, counseling gay people, human sexuality, family counseling and/or other appropriate counseling concerns as addressed by recent research.
-Course is offered on a pass/fail basis.
+Students are expected to address topics such as: race relations, women’s concerns, human sexuality, family counseling and/or other appropriate counseling concerns as addressed by recent research.
 Prerequisite: CNS600.

 CNS588 Counseling Strategies and Techniques (3 crs.)